atomica-dev/land-x-safety-module/content/faq/faq.md

 title: LandX Safety Module Frequently Asked Questions
 tabs: []
 items:
-  - header: What is a Pool Cap (pool is Sold Out)?
-    content: >
-      The Pool Cap is a limit of the maximum amount of tokens that can be deposited into a pool.
-If the Pool Cap is reached, this means the pool is "Sold Out" and no longer accepting liquidity.
   - header: What is LandX Safety Module?
     content: >
       LandX Safety Module is a widely used safety mechanism to protect users of